ratulb/k8s-easy-install/README.md

 # k8s-remote-install
 Install a kubernetes cluster remotely via a single script(Ansible is great and we love it but here we do without it).

 Take the hassle out of logging into each machine install docker, kube components & network plugin.
 Instead manage everything from a single machine.The machine from where the script is launched can be a part of the cluster too.
-Multi-master cluster is not supported currently.

-All that is required is the management server's SSH public key should be added to the ~/.ssh/authorized_keys of the cluster machins.
+All that is required is the current machine's SSH public key should be added to the ~/.ssh/authorized_keys of the cluster machins.

 How to setup: